opf/openproject/docs/system-admin-guide/authentication/authentication-faq/README.md

 ## Is there an option to mass-create users in OpenProject via the LDAP?

 There's no such option at the moment.
-However, you can activate the on-the-fly user creation for LDAP authentification.
+However, you can activate the on-the-fly user creation for LDAP authentication.
 This means: An OpenProject user account will be created automatically when a user logs in to OpenProject via LDAP the first time.

 ## I would like to assign work packages to users from different authentication sources (AD and OpenLDAP).
 Is this possible without the admin creating groups manually?